Adarius Taylor: Tampa Bay Buccaneers

+2015

-On November 30, 2015, the Tampa Bay Buccaneers signed Taylor off of the Panther's practice squad.
+On November 30, 2015, the Tampa Bay Buccaneers signed Taylor off the Panthers' practice squad.
 Head coach Lovie Smith named Taylor the third middle linebacker on the depth chart, behind Kwon Alexander and Bruce Carter.
 Taylor appeared in five games, primarily on special teams, and did not record a statistic during the 2015 NFL season.

 2016

-On January 6, 2016, the Tampa Bay Buccaneers announced their decision to fire head coach Lovie Smith after they finished with a 9-7 record and did not qualify for the playoffs in 2015.
+On January 6, 2016, the Tampa Bay Buccaneers announced their decision to fire head coach Lovie Smith after they finished with a 9–7 record and did not qualify for the playoffs in 2015.
 On January 15, 2016, the Tampa Bay Buccaneers officially promoted offensive coordinator Dirk Koetter to head coach.
 During training camp in 2016, Taylor competed for a roster spot as a backup middle linebacker against Luke Rhodes.
-On November 3, 2016, Taylor collected a season-high six solo tackles during the Buccaneers’ 43-28 loss against the Atlanta Falcons in Week 9.
+On November 3, 2016, Taylor collected a season-high six solo tackles during the Buccaneers' 43–28 loss against the Atlanta Falcons in Week 9.
 On January 1, 2017, against the Carolina Panthers, long snapper Andrew DePaola suffered a torn ACL late in the third quarter.
 Taylor then served as the long snapper for a successful extra point late in the fourth quarter to help the Buccaneers win by a score of 17–16.
 He finished the 2016 NFL season with 13 combined tackles (11 solo) in 16 games and zero starts.